nlsfrtgr/DTFF-Final-Project/README.md

 Final assignment for the course Digital Tools for Finance at UZH.

-Data: Some insights into big pharma companies financial performance.

 * * *
 ### Contribution
 - Greta Benetazzo 20-741-104: Beamer Presentation